desmos-labs/docs/docs/02-developers/06-developer-faq.md

 ---
+id: developer-faq
-title: FAQ
+title: F.A.Q
 sidebar_position: 6
 ---

-# Developer FAQ
+# FAQs

 ## General Concepts
 ### What is a transaction?